compi-migui/tfg-doc/src/md/20_abstract.md

 Improved processing of remotely-sensed data can help minimize the number of interventions needed, and thus also the human and economic costs involved: if we can more accurately tell how a structure is doing we don't need people to put themselves at risk by checking in on it in person as often.

-In this project we take an existing proof of concept for an approach to structural health monitoring via machine learning algorithms, attempt to reproduce its results using a different experimental dataset and evaluate some potential improvements.
+In this project we take an existing proof of concept for an approach to structural health monitoring via machine learning algorithms, attempt to replicate its results using a different experimental dataset and evaluate some potential improvements.

 \newpage
 ## Resum